krishnavenig2k/praveenrepo/README.md

 public class MyFirstJavaProgram {

    /* This is my first java program.......
-    * This will print 'Hello World' as the output
+    * This will print 'Hello World' as the output......
     */

    public static void main(String []args) {